jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

   because

   - I called ``positional_arguments`` which belongs to ``test_positional_arguments`` with two inputs(``'first'`` and ``'last'``).
-  - The :ref:`function definition (signature)<how to make a function with input>` of ``positional_arguments`` only allows one input.
+  - The :ref:`function definition (signature)<how to make a function that takes input>` of ``positional_arguments`` only allows one input.
-  - I am violating the :ref:`function signature<how to make a function with input>` when I call it in a way that it was not designed to be called which raises :ref:`TypeError<what causes TypeError?>`.
+  - I am violating the :ref:`function signature<how to make a function that takes input>` when I call it in a way that it was not designed to be called, which raises :ref:`TypeError<what causes TypeError?>`.

 * I make the :ref:`function<what is a function?>` take two inputs by changing the name of the first input to be clearer, and adding a name in parentheses